New construction managers are typically hired as assistants and work under the guidance of an experienced manager.

 Decisionmaking skills.
 Construction managers choose personnel and subcontractors for specific tasks and jobs.
 Often, these choices must be made quickly to meet deadlines and budgets.

 Leadership skills.
-Managers must effectively delegate tasks to construction workers, subcontractors, and other lower level managers.
+Construction managers must effectively delegate tasks to construction workers, subcontractors, and other lower level managers.

 Speaking skills.
-Managers must give clear orders, explain complex information to construction workers and clients, and discuss technical details with other building specialists, such as architects.
+Construction managers must give clear orders, explain complex information to construction workers and clients, and discuss technical details with other building specialists, such as architects.
 Self-employed construction managers must get their own projects, so the need to sell their services to potential clients is critical.

 Technical skills.
-Managers must know construction methods and technologies, and must be able to interpret contracts and technical drawings.
+Construction managers must know construction methods and technologies, and must be able to interpret contracts and technical drawings.

 Time-management skills.
 Construction managers must meet deadlines.
 They ensure that construction phases are completed on time so that the next phase can begin as scheduled.
 For instance, a building’s foundation cannot be constructed until the land is completely excavated.